hildecorp/redbellydaotask25/README.md

 ## Documentation

-Section 06 of the live site covers three things a council member needs: how the pre-screening flow works, how to update the criterion-to-constitution mapping when Constitution v1.2 is amended or superseded, and how to run a pre-screening check day to day with no technical background required.
+Section 06 of the live site covers three things a council member needs: how the pre-screening flow works, which proposals have already superseded Constitution text without a full re-ratification, and how to run a pre-screening check day to day with no technical background required.

 ## Deliverables